sanity-io/assist/plugin/README.md

 Adds a single action that will appear in the document/field action menu.

 `onAction` _cannot_ call hooks.
-If state from hook is needed, it should be pre-assembled by `useFieldActions`
+If state from hook is needed, it should be pre-assembled by `useExampleFieldActions`

 ```ts
 defineAssistFieldAction({